Are personal trainer roles intriguing to you?

 Places You Can Work

-And the personal trainer job outlook is great!
+And the personal trainer job outlook looks promising at the moment!

-Yes.
-The Bureau of Labor Statistics (BLS) states that there is a 15%, or “much faster than average” job outlook for personal trainers!
+The Bureau of Labor Statistics (BLS) states a 15%, or “much faster than average” job outlook for personal trainers!

-With the rise of chronic disease rates, metabolic diseases, obesity, and an aging population, the demand for personal trainers has been booming more now than ever before!
+With the rise of chronic disease rates, metabolic diseases, obesity, and an aging population, the demand for personal trainers has skyrocketed!

-Note that the personal training profession is not restricted by venue and how to make money in fitness is not dictated by one location.
+Note personal trainers can choose multiple locations to train people and how to make money in fitness is not dictated by one location.

 In other words, personal trainers may work in fitness facilities, in their personal homes, in client homes, over live video (also called “virtual personal training”), or even outdoors!